| Severe Weather Jumpstart |

 WSFO Paducah |

-When severe weather is headed your way, the forecaster at your local WSFO
+When severe weather is headed your way, the forecaster at your local WFO

-begins the day be checking computer model output statistics (MOS) to see what they
+begins the day be checking computer models to see what they

 predict.
 He also takes a look at

-the SPC's Day One Convective.
-He then uses his expertise to generate
+the SPC's Day One Convective and uses his expertise to generate

 Thunderstorms Probability: